• Blogs

 3. Can I pass the PMP exam without reading PMBOK?

-The cost of PMBOK 8th edition is around 7,500 on Amazon.
+Currently, the cost of PMBOK 8th edition is 7,ooo rupees.